MikeHopley/ftl-ships-strategy/index.md

 Don’t underestimate the Shield+ Drone, however.
 Shields are more important, but I’ll try to hold onto the drone if I reasonably can.

 At pulsars, a single Zoltan Shield layer will completely absorb the ion pulse.
-Bizarrely, this only works *when you have a shields system*.
+Bizarrely, [this only works when you have a shields system](https://www.youtube.com/watch?v=FcfjeR9GIhQ&t=3m45s).
 Before then, pulsars will *ignore* the Zoltan Shield.

 Sector 1 distress beacons are well worth visiting, but guaranteed fights are better.
 You have a clone bay, plus blue options from the Rock (good), Slug (weak), and beam (weak).
 Note that Long-Ranged Scanners effectively decrease the value of unmarked beacons.